pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

         prefix: my-folder
     ```

-- If you grant permissions by associating IAM with ServiceAccount, create the `Backup` CR, and back up cluster data as described below:
+- Method 3: If you grant permissions by associating IAM with ServiceAccount, create the `Backup` CR, and back up cluster data as described below:

     {{< copyable "shell-regular" >}}